 This wasn’t the only building, however: “We found in another place, about 150 yards from the fallen rafter, the same evidence of some sort of building.
 The rubble foundation, and the coarse lime and pebble mixture upon it was plainly visible; but it was too near the waves to follow it to the end.”

-Along Cleveleys beach at low tide there are also remains of petrified forest to be found.
+At very low tide along Cleveleys beach there are also remains of petrified forest to be found.
 These have been dated back to the Ice Age.
 Whether the tree stumps and trunks can be seen depends on beach levels.

 Piece of the petrified forest at Cleveleys.
 Photo: Andy Ball

-Closer to shore and lost in more recent inundations, Higher Carr farm was at the seaward end of Carr Gate – now lost to the sea, but is visible to be seen on Victorian photographs.
+Closer to shore and lost in more recent inundations, Higher Carr farm was at the seaward end of Carr Gate.
+It’s now lost to the sea, but is visible on Victorian photographs.

 Lower Carr farm was where Carr Gate and Thornton Gate meet at the grassed area known locally as the duck pond.